Nightmaerz/gamedev-ts/docs/09 - Let Buzz fly - a simple assignment.md

 **Step 3 - add some collision detection**

 Create a coin above Buzz his head.
-When buzz jumps and hits the coin.
-The coin should dissapear.
+When buzz jumps and hits the coin the coin should dissapear.